Luc Montagnier, Nobel-winning virologist who co-discovered HIV, dies at 89

 His death was first reported by the website FranceSoir and later confirmed by media organizations including Libération, which said that his death certificate had been filed in Neuilly.

 In 1986, Dr. Montagnier and his lab announced the discovery of a second type of HIV, concentrated in patients in West Africa.
-He went on to establish biotechnology companies focused on developing a cure for AIDS, and in 1993 he co-founded the World Foundation for AIDS Research and Prevention, a UNESCO-affiliated organization based in Paris.
+He went on to establish biotechnology companies focused on developing a cure for AIDS, and in 1993 he co-founded the World Foundation for AIDS Research and Prevention, a UNESCO-

-But Dr. Montagnier drew growing criticism as he threw his weight behind unlikely theories, surprising some colleagues when he asserted that HIV causes AIDS only by combining with another microbe, mycoplasma.
+But Dr. Montagnier drew growing criticism as he threw his weight behind unlikely theories, surprising some colleagues when he asserted that HIV causes AIDS only by combining with bacteria called mycoplasma.
 He later backed ideas that were widely derided as pseudoscience, appearing at an autism conference alongside actress Jenny McCarthy to declare that the developmental disorder could be cured with antibiotics.

 In 2010, he accepted a professorship at Shanghai Jiao Tong University to study “water memory,” claiming to have found evidence that DNA could be “teleported” through electromagnetic waves picked up by water.
-More recently, he claimed that the coronavirus was man-made, created as part of HIV vaccine research.
+More recently, he claimed that the coronavirus was human-made, created as part of HIV vaccine research.
 He cited a paper that had not yet been peer-reviewed and has since been retracted, according to the Associated Press.

 Former colleagues reacted to his assertions with anger and dismay.
 In response to speeches and interviews he gave condemning mandatory vaccinations for children, more than 100 academics denounced him in a 2017 statement.

 Dr. Montagnier remained defiant, saying that the criticism of his peers had not stopped him before.

-“I don't have to be ashamed of my career, nor of what I'm currently doing,” he told Le Monde in 2018.
+“I don’t have to be ashamed of my career, nor of what I’m currently doing,” he told Le Monde in 2018.
 “The discovery of the AIDS virus saved millions of lives.
 I have authority, I am recognized, so that can endure.”

-Note: Correction: A previous version of this article incorrectly said when and where patent applications were filed for an HIV blood test.
-Luc Montagnier’s team originally applied for a patent in Britain, not the United States, before filing for a U.S. patent in December 1983.
-Robert C. Gallo’s team applied for a U.S. patent several months after that, not more than a year later.
-The article has been corrected.